sycomix/rift/README.md

   - On Windows:
     - We recommend that you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) with Ubuntu.
 Once inside a WSL shell, follow the Ubuntu installation instructions above.
     - Make sure **inbound connections over port 7797 from WSL to Windows** are allowed (e.g. try following this [guide](https://www.nextofwindows.com/allow-server-running-inside-wsl-to-be-accessible-outside-windows-10-host) but for port 7797 instead of 3000).
-    - On Windows we recommend that users disable `rift.autostart` in VSCode and run Rift manually as `~/.morph/env/bin/rift` after following the installation instrucitons below.
+    - On Windows we recommend that users disable `rift.autostart` in VSCode and run Rift manually as `~/.morph/env/bin/rift` after following the installation instructions below.
 - Install Rift.
 We recommend that you `pip install` Rift in a dedicated Python >=3.10 virtual environment from this repository.
   - Make sure that `which pip` returns a path whose prefix matches the location of a virtual environment, such as the one installed above.
   <!-- - Using `pip` and PyPI: -->